k3po/k3po/SPEC.md

 A request is regarded `In Order` if the sequence number of the request is `one` greater than previous request.
 Otherwise, the request is treated as `Out of Order` request.

-If the sequence number of the Create request is 10, the sequence number of subsequent upstream and downstream request MUST be `11`.
+For example, if the sequence number of the Create request is 10, the sequence number of subsequent upstream and downstream request MUST be `11`.
 During data transfer, the sequence number of subsequent upstream and downstream request increment independently.
 The sequence number of a Downstream request MUST be `one` greater than the sequence number of the previous Create or Downstream request.
 Likewise, the sequence number of an Upstream request MUST be `one` greater than the sequence number of the previous Create or Upstream request.

 ## References